 Inductive loops used for traffic signal operations are of three types and are described below.

 These types of signals are having fixed cycle lengths irrespective of traffic flow along the arms.

 Based on the actual traffic length, loop detectors will decide the cycle length for the signal.

-These types of signals are a mix of Actuated and pre-timed signals in which the mainstream traffic will have fixed cycle length and the cross street will have actuated signal for the incoming traffic.
+These types of signals are a mix of Actuated and pre-timed signals in which the mainstream traffic will have a fixed cycle length and the cross street will have actuated signal for the incoming traffic.

 Inductive loops can be triggered when a heavy metal object or vehicle passes through the loop placed over the pavement.
-When the vehicle moves over the loop or stops over the loop it will generate a vortex current in the loop and thus decreases their inductance.
+When the vehicle moves over the loop or stops over the loop it will generate a vortex current in the loop and thus decreases its inductance.
 The reduced inductance activates the electronics element output relay, which sends a current to the controller to inform the presence of a vehicle.
-(2)